blurrycontour/zuul-gerrit/doc/source/user/config.rst

   this or any other project.
 Any attributes not specified on a job will be collected from its parent.

+**final**
+  If set to ``true`` jobs inheriting from this one cannot override attributes that alter the runtime behavior of the job.
+Other attributes like selectors or messages may still be overridden.
+Default: ``false``.

 **description**
   A textual description of the job.
 Not currently used directly by Zuul, but it is used by the zuul-sphinx extension to Sphinx to